Rich2/openstrat/README.md

    - **ostrat.pCanv** depends on geom
      * Abstract canvas and classes for placing objects on that abstract canvas.
      * classes for the manipulation and display of maps.
-     * Mouse and other abstract controls.   -
+     * Mouse and other abstract controls.
-   - **ostrat.pLearn** A series of lessons for beginners to Scala, complete beginners to programming and beginners in geometry, using the graphical API.
-These will be repackaged and published as a separate project.
+     * An implementation for Canvas using Java.
    - **ostrat.pWeb** Code for the generation and manipulation of
      * HTML
      * Other XML